 Successful candidates would be expected to contribute to ongoing Chagas-related research projects within the CTEGD while also exploring their individual interests in collaboration with CTEGD scientists.
 Potential applicants are encouraged to consult with the program director Rick Tarleton (firstname.lastname@example.org) on potential research areas.

-Applicants will be evaluated as they are received; there is no specific deadline although awards are expected to be determined by July 2018.
+Review of applications will begin March 1; there is no specific deadline although awards are expected to be determined by July 2018.

 Inquiries should be sent to email@example.com